 That , O Seán Ó Riada, is how I found you – histrionic and voracious metaphorical sea-bird-musical arranger (gannet smacking through scales) – hyperactive and evanescent (minnow of light), a wetland stalker (wader) of harmonic variation (assonance).

 - Seán Ó Riada (1941-1971) was a classically trained (piano and violin) Irish composer and arranger at the core of 20th century Irish traditional music revival during the 1960s.
 He was able to switch in concert from classical violin pieces to the traditional fiddle tunes he had been brought up with in Limerick.
 The job he landed in 1957 as music director of Dublin’s Abbey Theatre provided him with the ideal platform.
 He became a household name in Ireland through his participation in Ceoltóirí Cualann an Irish traditional band that dressed very formally and included many of the founding members of The Chieftains (Ceoltóirí is the Irish word for musicians, and Cualann is the name of an area just outside Dublin where Ó Riada lived).
 He continued to work in larger musical forms and was renowned for film scores perhaps the most familiar of which was Mise Eire (I Am Ireland).

-Seeming to sense that his health (he is said to have suffered a long alcohol addiction) was deteriorating as he approached 40, O’Riada recorded a solo harpsichord piece, “O Riada’s Farewell” in 1970.
+Sensing perhaps that his health was deteriorating as he approached 40 (he is said to have suffered from a long-standing alcohol addiction), O’Riada recorded a solo harpsichord piece, “O Riada’s Farewell” in 1970.